jvzaniolo/.dotfiles/README.md

 - Symlinks everything inside the `home` folder to your `$HOME` folder
 - Uses `zinit` as your `zsh` plugin manager
-- Installs `powerlevel10k` as your `zsh` theme
+- Installs `starship` as your `zsh` theme
 - Installs these `zsh` plugins
   - `fast-syntax-highlighting`
   - `zsh-autosuggestions`
   - `zsh-nvm`

 **And if you are on `macOS`**

 - Installs `brew`
 - Installs these casks
-    - discord
+  - Discord
-    - figma
+  - Figma
-    - google-chrome
+  - Google Chrome
-    - insomnia
+  - Insomnia
-    - notion
+  - Notion
-    - spotify
+  - Spotify
-    - visual-studio-code
+  - Visual Studio Code
-    - whatsapp
+  - WhatsApp
-    - cleanshot
+  - CleanShot
   - bartender

 ## Author